♫ Listening to: Chain My Name by Poliça ♫

 - organic pizza sauce (I usually mix one 15 oz can of organic tomato sauce with one 6 oz can of organic tomato paste, and then I add basil, oregano, and garlic)*

-- 1 package grated nondairy cheese (I use follow your heart mozzarella)
+- 1 package grated nondairy cheese (I use follow your heart or violife mozzarella)

 - Any other pizza ingredients you like, cut into very small pieces